Project-OMOTES/simulator-core/doc/solver/solver_main.rst

 The resulting matrix is solved with the numpy matrix solver.
 This has been implemented in een object oriented way.
 We have the following classes:

+#. :ref:`solver-class`: main class, which stores the network and the matrix and is responsible for the communication between the two.
 #. :ref:`matrix-class`: This class houses the matrix and methods to solve it.
 #. :ref:`equation-object-class`: This class is used to store the equations.
 #. :ref:`network-class`: This class stores the different assets which are in the network and the connecting nodes.
 #. :ref:`main-assets`: this comprises of different classes to simulate the physics of different assets.
-#. :ref:`solver-class`: main class, which stores the network and the matrix and is responsible for the communication between the two.

-Next to this there are several utility modules and class, which are use to support all the classes.
+#. :ref:`solver-utility`: module with utility functions used by the solver.

 **Contents**